EliotTaylor1/LoLAPI/README.md

 ## Roadmap
 1. Retrieve account champion stats
-2. Support Windows
-3. Remove need for region and server setting in config.json
+2. Remove need for region and server setting in config.json
-4. Allow lookup of another account without needing to restart
+3. Allow lookup of another account without needing to restart
-5. UI
+4. UI

 ## FAQ
 ### Q: Where do I get a Riot API key?